-Regents These classes are college preparatory that adhere to the NYS Regents curriculum, followed by a Comprehensive Regents exam at the end of the year.
-These courses are necessary to earn a Regents diploma.
-Advanced Placement These classes allow students to pursue college level work.
-College credit may be received based upon a successful grade on the Advanced Placement test and the individual college's admissions requirements.
-College Credit These courses are offered through an agreement with Fulton-Montgomery Community College, Syracuse University, North Country Community College, SUNY Cobleskill and HCCC to obtain college credit for some courses.
+Regents These classes are college preparatory that adhere

+to the NYS Regents curriculum, followed by a Comprehensive Regents exam at the end of the year.
+These courses are necessary to earn a level work.
+College credit may be received based upon a successful grade on the Advanced